+Spring weather is here, at least for the moment.
 Heading outside for a hike?
 Don’t forget to check for ticks!
-Ticks, in March!?
+Ticks, in the spring!?
 Absolutely.
-Generally speaking ticks stay dormant in temperatures below 35 degree but with the winter that we have been having there have been plenty of warm days that could bring ticks out in search of food.
+Generally speaking ticks stay dormant in temperatures below 35 degree but with the spring like temperatures that we have been having there have been plenty of warm days that could bring ticks out in search of food.
 Deer ticks especially can be found year round.

 Just as you do in summer months, if you find yourself heading outdoors whether walking your dog or just getting some fresh air, use tick repellant, wear long pants and do a thorough check for ticks when you get home.

 If the thought of ticks gives you the creeps, we’ve compiled some tips for helping you, your families and your pets stay tick bite free.